 Coconuts can be processed in a large variety of products: milk, cream, oil, powder, water, copra, dessicated flakes and more.
 Particularly, coconut water is becoming every day more popular as an healthy beverage and sport drink, since it contains potassium, vitamins A, B1, B2, B5 and C, while it's low in calories and cholesterol free.

-Bertuzzi manufactures equipment for processing coconut milk, cream and water.
+Bertuzzi manufactures machines and complete plants for processing coconut milk, coconut cream and coconut water.

 Coconuts are perforated and positioned to recover water.
 Extracted coconut water is fed to a filtration system to remove the fragments of the shell originated by the perforation process.
 The product is extremely sensitive and should be immediately cooled down to 2-4°C in order to avoid microbiological and chemical changes.